Primal Integrative Wellness

 You are not broken.
 You are not unlucky.
 And you are definitely not someone who just has to “manage” this forever.

-That was Amy too.
-And she found the root.
+That was me too.
+And I found the root.

 If any of these sound familiar, you’re in the right place: